heroku/heroku-cli-plugin-applink/README.md

   <value>]

 ARGUMENTS
-  DEVELOPER_NAME  developer name for the authorization.
-Must begin with a letter, end with a letter or a number, and
+  DEVELOPER_NAME  unique developer name for the authorization.
+Must begin with a letter, end with a letter or a number,
-                  between 3-30 characters.
+                  and between 3-30 characters.
 Only alphanumeric characters and non-consecutive underscores ('_') are allowed.

 FLAGS